neulab/gemini-benchmark/README.md

 | **Web Agents**                | **WebArena**        | 7.09       | 8.75          | **15.16**   | 1.37    |

-You can find more details on results from each task, and comprehensive at each of the below links:
+You can find more details on results from each task, and comprehensive analysis at each of the below links:

 - [Knowledge-based QA](https://hub.zenoml.com/report/2674/Gemini%20MMLU) (MMLU)
 - [Reasoning](https://hub.zenoml.com/report/2575/Gemini%20BBH) (BIG-Bench Hard)